-Collaboration among the Edgenuity teachers working with the Instructional Coach resulted in an aligned grading schema, expectations for content-specific classroom mini-lessons and interventions, and helped norm the virtual learning process across ARMS.
-In both ELA and Math performance, Students with Disabilities improved performance due to the stabilization of special education staffing and support.
+Collaboration among the Edgenuity teachers working with the Instructional Coach resulted in an aligned grading schema, expectations for content-specific classroom mini-lessons and interventions, and helped norm the virtual learning process across ECMS.
 The teachers and administrators worked diligently to monitor learning and support this unexpected instructional change.
-Neuro-diverse learners are supported with Guided Studies classes which focus on specific IEP goals.
-At ARHS, Broad Course of Study (1.1), Academic Intervention (1.2), Special Education and Programming (1.5) and Learning Acceleration (1.6) are all in Early Implementation status, while Professional Development (1.2) and Instructional Materials and Technology (1.4) are in Active Implementation.
-For ARMS, each action is in Early Implementation status except Professional Development (1.3) in Active Implementation, as ARMS provided differentiated professional learning for staff members.
+Both Broad Course of Study (1.1) and Academic Intervention (1.2) remain in Early Implementation status, while Professional Development (1.3) has moved into Active Implementation.
+Although CA Dashboard results designated ECMS as a CSI school for the upcoming year, students across the board in demonstrated gains in NWEA ELA and Math growth targets.